Sloya7/election_economics_capstone/README.md

 codings.

 If you want to print the graphs using python files, the confusion_matrix and data_distro files will do so.
 You also may use the 'project_visuals' Jupyter Notebook to see all the visual in one place.

+After generating the models, if you make adjustments to the features being processed of the target variable, make sure to delete the appropriate .pkl files generated during Create_ML files.
+The inspection files only check to see if the files exist and not if they need to be updated.